-The Solution - To compete with the substantial foreign subsidies and to address our supply chain vulnerabilities, Congress should (1) fund the CHIPS Act and (2) enact a FABS Act investment tax credit incentivizing both semiconductor manufacturing and design in the U.S. Both are needed to provide robust incentives to strengthen the U.S. semiconductor ecosystem.
+To compete with the substantial foreign subsidies and to address our supply chain vulnerabilities, Congress should enact bipartisan competitiveness legislation that (1) funds the CHIPS Act and (2) includes a FABS Act investment tax credit incentivizing both semiconductor manufacturing and design in the U.S. Both are needed to provide robust incentives to strengthen the U.S. semiconductor ecosystem, and both should be included in competitiveness legislation Congress is considering.

-- CHIPS Act: Creating Helpful Incentives to Produce Semiconductors (CHIPS) for America Act - Congress authorized federal incentives to promote semiconductor manufacturing and increased investments in semiconductor research as part of the FY2021 NDAA (Title XCIX) (P.L.
-116-283), but these programs need to be funded to make them a reality. - The Senate-passed USICA (S. 1260) and House-passed COMPETES Act (H.R.
+CHIPS Act: Creating Helpful Incentives to Produce Semiconductors (CHIPS) for America Act - Congress authorized federal incentives to promote semiconductor manufacturing and increased investments in semiconductor research as part of the FY2021 NDAA (Title XCIX) (P.L.
+116-283), but these programs need to be funded to make them a reality.

+- The Senate-passed USICA (S. 1260) and House-passed COMPETES Act (H.R.
 4521) include \$52B in funding for the CHIPS Act. - Congress must promptly enact compromise legislation with full CHIPS funding.

-- FABS Act: Facilitating American-Built Semiconductors Act (FABS Act) the bipartisan FABS Act (H.R.
-7104/S.2107) would establish a tax credit for investments in constructing, expanding, and upgrading semiconductor manufacturing facilities and equipment in the U.S., and the House bill includes a credit for semiconductor design. - SIA strongly supports a tax credit for semiconductor manufacturing and design as a means of strengthening the entire ecosystem.
+FABS Act: Facilitating American-Built Semiconductors Act (FABS Act) - the bipartisan FABS Act (H.R.
+7104/S.2107) would establish a tax credit for investments in constructing, expanding, and upgrading semiconductor manufacturing facilities and equipment in the U.S., and the House bill includes a credit for semiconductor design.

+SIA strongly supports the House version of the FABS Act to provide a credit for both semiconductor manufacturing and design as a means of strengthening the entire ecosystem.
+This version should be included in final competitiveness legislation Congress is considering.